-A park awash with colour, deer in the midst of the rut and bountiful harvest tables are just some of the delights at Dyrham Park in autumn.
+A park awash with colour, conkers falling from the trees and a bountiful pear harvest are just some of the delights at Dyrham Park in autumn.

 With 270-acres of open parkland, home to hundreds of trees, Dyrham Park is a great place to enjoy an autumn stroll.

 The leaves start to turn in late September, with October and November a beautiful landscape of reds, oranges and yellows.
 There are over 100 tree varieties at Dyrham Park so there's always something changing.

 You can make up your own route and go for a wander through the parkland or follow one of the set self-led routes at Dyrham Park which can be found here.

 You no longer need to book to visit Dyrham Park.
 We are running electric mobility vehicles between the carpark and garden/house from 11am to 4pm for those who otherwise wouldn't be able to manage the steep hill.
 The service is run by volunteers and subject to availability.

 A selection of rooms in the main house are open each afternoon between 12 and 4pm as planned conservation work takes place.
 The basement, which includes the second-hand bookshop, Great Kitchen and dairy, is also open.

 Ann Fiddler, Visitor Operations and Experience Manager at Dyrham Park, said: 'Autumn is a fantastic time to stretch your legs and see the trees start to change colour at Dyrham Park.
 This season's a great time to have a quiet walk, drink in the beauty of the place and reflect on things past and how nature rumbles on.'

 Dyrham has a long history of making pears into perry and 2021 has seen a bumper crop.
 You can see the fruit growing in the garden and orchard before it's picked and collected for pressing.